 Sip on Vermouth in Catalonia

-Making for a weekend tradition like no other, the happiest hour in Catalonia involves sipping on vermouth, a traditional local drink, and feasting on a few delectable bites.
-Besides being a quintessential ingredient in any well-stocked bar, vermouth is also served as a standalone beverage in Spain’s northeastern region.
+Making for a weekend tradition like no other, happy hour in Barcelona involves sipping on vermouth, a traditional local drink, and feasting on a few delectable bites.
+Besides being a quintessential ingredient in any well-stocked bar, vermouth in Barcelona is also served as a standalone beverage.
 The bittersweet charms of vermouth are combined with herbs and spices, chilled with ice cubes, seltzer, and garnished with fruit.
 From the hippest neighborhoods in Barcelona to the most remote corners of Catalonia, you’ll find locals of all ages sipping on this elegant aperitif before indulging in a weekend lunch.

 Get Lost in the Alhambra